People's Liberation Army, Nepal: Barrier to integration

 The Nepali Maoist party's plan to fuse its People's Liberation Army with the Nepal Army ran into several major issues in process, including several refusals by the opposition to follow the PLA's plan with then-Prime Minister Prachanda, who until two months prior was the supreme commander of the PLA, announced a special committee to be formed in order to facilitate the integration process.
-However, Nepali Congress' opposition to the plan, specifically the proposal that the committee should be headed by a Maoist representative, resulted in the failure of the panel to form and the continuation of deadlock on the issue..
+However, Nepali Congress' opposition to the plan, specifically the proposal that the committee should be headed by a Maoist representative, resulted in the failure of the panel to form and the continuation of deadlock on the issue.

 NC leaders also began protestation against claimed moves by the Maoists to appoint Nanda Kishor Pun, the chief of PLA after Prachanda stepped down, as the chief of the integrated armed forces.
 Due to the infighting among the two biggest parties, Prachanda, for a second time, delayed the scheduled cabinet meeting that was to have announced the formation of the committee and the merger of the PLA with the Nepalese Army remained one of the hardest blocks in the ongoing peace process to overcome.

 For two years, 15,000 PLA fighters lead life in cantonments in allegedly poor conditions, and many hoping for eventual state recognition and integration into the armed forces, which was a key condition of the peace pact signed by the Maoists in 2006.
 The NC which was the ruling party in 2006 had agreed to the condition.

 The integration process was started in November 2011.

+Ranks

+The People’s Liberation Army of the Maoists during the Nepal Civil War used a hierarchical but relatively flexible rank structure.
+At the top was the Supreme Commander, a role held by Prachanda, followed by senior commanders.
+Below them were operational command levels such as division, brigade, battalion, company, platoon, and section commanders, with ordinary fighters forming the base.
+Unlike a conventional army, the system was not rigidly standardized, and many individuals held both political and military roles.
+As a result, titles like “commander” were often used broadly, and exact ranks or insignia were not always clearly defined or consistently recorded.